- Researchers say the COVID-19 pandemic and the obesity epidemic overlap, and they’re calling on the food industry to help people eat healthier diets.

 Brethauer told Healthline that even though people with obesity are at higher risk for severe symptoms and mortality if they develop COVID-19, he doesn’t believe that risk alone will change behavior.

 “Unfortunately, there’s a lot of denial when it comes to obesity, and many people with obesity don’t confront this problem as they would other medical conditions,” he said.

 “People who are obese often don’t realize it or consider themselves only overweight,” he explained.

 “Even patients with obesity who know these risks often don’t seek effective treatment, so I can’t imagine that the additional risk associated with COVID-19 will have an impact on this behavior either,” Brethauer said.

 However, denial isn’t simply self-created.
 It’s also systemic.

 “This really goes back to the idea that people with obesity think they have to treat it themselves by repeatedly dieting or doing things that clearly don’t work long term,” said Brethauer.

-He added that many physicians still deny obesity is a chronic disease, even though the American Medical Association declared it to be one in 2013.
+He added that many physicians still deny obesity is a chronic disease, even though the

 Those doctors don’t have appropriate conversations with their patients about obesity or don’t refer them for medical therapy or surgery to treat it.